-- a) Communication and contact of personnel: NFG must maintain a log of all material suppliers and vendors, consultants, subcontractors, NFG employees, and all other parties involved in the material supply, design, construction, and O&M of this special permit segment with name, address, phone number, mobile phone number, e-mail, and other pertinent information, including COQ and OQ training data. - b) Photos and Videos: NFG must develop documentation that is representative of the following phases of the special permit segment construction utilizing FlexSteel pipe and fittings: offloading, stringing/uncoiling, inserting, pulling-through, joining/swaging, coating of fittings, cathodic protection installation and backfilling.
-The representative operations must be documented with photographs, videos or other appropriate forms of documentation, which must be made available to the Director of PHMSA Eastern Region within 90 days of the special permit segment in-service date. - c) Design and Material Review: Before operating the pipeline with natural gas, NFG must make available the following information, to the Director, PHMSA Eastern Region: - i) Specific materials used in the FlexSteel line pipe used in the special permit segment, with detailed schematic of the layers, layer thickness, OD, and ID;
+- a) Communication and contact of personnel: NFG must maintain a log of all material suppliers and vendors, consultants, subcontractors, NFG employees, and all other parties involved in the material supply, design, construction, and O&M of this special permit segment with name, address, phone number, mobile phone number, e-mail, and other pertinent information, including COQ and operator qualification (OQ) training data. - b) Photos and Videos: NFG must develop documentation that is representative of the following phases of the special permit segment construction utilizing FlexSteel pipe and fittings: Offloading, stringing/uncoiling, inserting, pulling-through, joining/swaging, coating of fittings, cathodic protection installation and backfilling.
+The representative operations must be documented with photographs, videos, or other appropriate forms of documentation, which must be made available to the Director, PHMSA Eastern Region, within 90 days of the special permit segment in-service date. - c) Design and Material Review: Before operating the pipeline with natural gas, NFG must make available the following information, to the Director, PHMSA Eastern Region:

-- ii) Pipe manufacturing quality assurance processes and programs including, but not limited to, procedures, pipe and material test results, standards followed, certifications, manufacturing personnel qualifications, and any other items regarding quality assurance; - iii) Design criteria for each Class location, road crossings, and stream crossings, if applicable, see Conditions 1(b) and (c) above; - iv) Calculations of maximum loads that the FlexSteel line pipe can tolerate and will be subject to in service; - (1) Due to the nature of the insertion installation method, the majority of the installed FlexSteel pipe will be cased, which includes all road crossings.
-There will be some short locations of direct burial located at transitions to above grade valve settings as well as locations where the midline couplings will be direct buried approximately every 1,200 feet.
-It is anticipated that the largest load that the FlexSteel pipe will experience will be from a mowing tractor. - (2) NFG will require any planned third-party heavy equipment crossings of the special permit segment to be approved through an encroachment agreement.
-This agreement will include the requirement for the crossing to have construction hardwood mats, steel plates, air bridges, or concrete pads over the segment installed prior to traversing the line.
-The appropriate crossing requirements will require a crossing to ensure that excessive live loads are not transmitted into the Flex Steel pipe by following industry accepted standard API 1102 for calculating the anticipated stresses on the pipe to not exceed a 30% of burst pressure and evaluated by a NFG subject matter expert. - v) Process and calculations used to establish MAOP, consistent with this special permit and 49 CFR Part 192 (except as waived or modified herein); and - vi) Detailed comparison and correlation of the established MAOP with the Hydrostatic Design Basis (HDB) of the FlexSteel pipe. - d) Construction Start: At least 14 days before beginning construction, NFG must notify the Director, PHMSA Eastern Region of the date, time, and location of pipeline installation and provide opportunity for the Director, PHMSA Eastern Region to witness the installation.
+- Specific materials used in the FlexSteel line pipe used in the special permit segment, with detailed schematic of the layers, layer thickness, outside diameter, and inside diameter; - ii) Pipe manufacturing quality assurance processes and programs including, but not limited to, procedures, pipe and material test results, standards followed, certifications, manufacturing personnel qualifications, and any other items regarding quality assurance; - iii) Design criteria for each Class location, road crossings, and stream crossings, if applicable, see Conditions 1(b) and (c) above; - iv) Calculations of maximum loads that the FlexSteel pipe can tolerate and will be subject to in service; - (1) Due to the nature of the insertion installation method, most the installed FlexSteel pipe must be cased, which includes all road crossings.10 - (2) NFG must require any planned third-party heavy equipment crossings of the special permit segment to be approved through an encroachment agreement.
+All heavy equipment crossings of the special permit segment must include the requirement for the crossing to have construction hardwood mats, steel plates, air bridges, or concrete pads over the segment installed prior to traversing the pipeline.
+NFG must require a crossing to ensure that excessive live loads are not transmitted into the Flex Steel pipe by following industry accepted standard API 1102 (latest edition) for calculating the anticipated stresses on the pipe to not exceed a 30% of burst pressure and evaluated by a NFG subject matter expert. - v) Process and calculations used to establish MAOP, consistent with this special permit and 49 CFR Part 192 (except as waived or modified herein); and - vi) Detailed comparison and correlation of the established MAOP with the Hydrostatic Design Basis (HDB) of the FlexSteel pipe.